CLIMADA-project/climada_python/doc/guide/install.rst

 Terminal, Command Line
     A text-only program for interacting with your computer (the old fashioned way).
+    If you are using `Anaconda`_ on Windows, the program is called "Anaconda Prompt".
     If you are using `Miniforge`_ on Windows, the program is called "Miniforge Prompt".

 `Conda`_